 The Young Adult Service is a satellite program of the Connecticut Mental Health Center that provides a comprehensive program of ambulatory psychiatric services to clients 18 to 25 years of age.
 Clients are almost always referred to the service by another provider, and they typically present with moderate to severe psychiatric disturbance characterized by: (a) affective disturbance, (b) negative representation of self and others, (c) aggressive behavior, (c) self-injurious behavior, (d) substance abuse, (f) unstable interpersonal relations, and (g) disturbance in psychosexual development.
 Emerging psychosis and bipolar mood changes are also relatively common.
 Most of the clients referred to the service have a history of childhood trauma, often with removal from their family of origin by the child welfare system.
 Most also have a history of psychiatric hospitalization, residential treatment, or out-of-home placement as a child with risk for recurrent psychiatric hospitalization as a young adult.

-While working as a member of an interdisciplinary treatment team, psychology fellows function as a primary clinician with responsibility to coordinate the care of four young adult clients, and they assist in the care of three to four additional clients.
-Every effort is made to diversify clinical assignments in terms of age, gender, ethnic heritage, and presenting problem, and to address special interests of the fellow gaps in prior training.
+While working as a member of an interprofessional treatment team, psychology fellows function as a primary clinician with responsibility to coordinate the care of four young adult clients, and they assist in the care of three to four additional clients through involvement in psychometric assessment, focused risk assessment, and behavioral consultation.
+Every effort is made to diversify clinical assignments in terms of age, gender, ethnic heritage, and presenting problem, and to address special interests of the fellow and gaps in prior training.
 Supervised experience in the delivery of clinical services to individual clients is used as the primary mechanism to expose fellows to clinical work with young adult clients in a local system of care.
 With support and supervision, fellows are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs, but they do not necessarily receive training or supervised experience in all of them.
-The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, and anger management, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.
+The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, anger management, and psychosis, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.
+There are usually structured opportunities to learn about evidence-based treatments for exposure to complex trauma.

-The psychological assessment experience for Young Adult Service fellows involves routinely conducting a number of brief, symptom-focused assessments.
-In addition to a clinical interview and record review, the psychology fellow typically will use specific instruments (e.g. Beck Depression Inventory, Beck Anxiety Inventory) to assess level of symptomatology and changes in symptoms over time in the young adult population.
+The psychological assessment experience for Young Adult Service fellows involves conducting comprehensive admission assessments.
+In addition to a clinical interview and record review, the psychology fellow typically will use standardized instruments to assess level of symptomatology and changes in symptoms over time.

-Fellows also conduct at least two comprehensive psychological assessments over the course of the training year.
-There are three types of comprehensive assessments: (1) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (2) behavioral assessments designed to better understand a specific pattern of behavior; and (3) specialized assessments that focus on substance abuse, problematic sexual behaviors, other high-risk behaviors such as violence, and gender identity development.
+Fellows also conduct three or four comprehensive psychological assessments over the course of the training year.
+There are three types of comprehensive assessments: (a) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (b) behavioral assessments designed to better understand a specific pattern of behavior; and (c) specialized assessments that focus on substance abuse, self-harm, aggression toward others, sexual behavior, and other high-risk behaviors.

-Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of any one of the three primary faculty.
+Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of one of the three primary faculty.
+Although there are opportunities for other types of scholarly work, preparation of literature reviews, position papers, and case studies has been the most common scholarly projects have focused on the preparation of literature reviews, position papers, and case studies.

 Thomas McMahon, Ph.D., Primary Advisor